 If you are someone who likes to organize your thoughts in rows and columns then you need to try out the Charting method.

 This method utilizes columns that are labeled by categories wherein each category is elaborated with details in rows beneath it.

 If there’s a lot of information that you need to cover for a certain subject matter the Sentence method can be used to ensure that you are not leaving behind any important specifics that you need to jot down.

 7.)
 Choose the right canvas

-With the right and quality notebook, you’ll be ahead of making your notes look prettier.
+With the right quality notebook, you’ll be ahead of making your notes look prettier.
 Investing in the right tools can make a world of difference once you start taking down your notes.

 For choosing notebooks, try to choose a size that you’re comfortable writing in, something that’s not too small or too big depending on your preference, but if you really need to take up a lot of notes then bigger-sized notebooks are best for you.

-And in terms of the quality of paper, try to find a notebook with thick quality pages that pens will not easily bleed through because if you get cheap and low-quality ones you won’t be able to write at the back pages of notes that you’ve already written on as it will only look sloppy.
+And in terms of the quality of paper, try to find a notebook with thick quality pages that pens will not easily bleed through because if you get cheap and low-quality ones you won’t be able to write on the back pages of notes that you’ve already written on as it will only look sloppy.

 Also consider if you want to get a notebook with blank pages, ruled, or a gridded one.
 The binding and page quantity play an important factor too, so check out this buying guide for you to know what kind of paper notebook is best for you.